 - An RJ-12 to RJ-45 adapter is recommended to connect a DPX or DPX2 sensor package to DPX3-ENVHUB4. - In the following diagrams, the sensor package in "green" can be replaced by a DPX2 sensor package.
-The sensor package in "blue" can be one DPX2, DPX3, DX or DX2 sensor package.
+The sensor package in "blue" can be one DPX2, DPX3, DX or DX2 sensor package. - An RJ-12 to RJ-45 adapter cable MUST be used for connecting the DPX3-ENVHUB4 to the PX2.

-This section only illustrates the following three combinations, but actually there are tens of different combinations by using the DPX3-ENVHUB4 sensor hub.
+This section only illustrations the following three combinations, but actually there are tens of different combinations by using the DPX3-ENVHUB4 sensor hub.